-It is effective for radars to obtain measurements with a signal-to-noise ratio (SNR) close to unity.
-Since mean backscatter measurements over a WVC need to have a SNR of only a few percent to achieve sufficient wind quality, spatial averaging of many measurements is needed.
-Each measurement field of view (FOV) has typical dimensions of 10 to 20 km, often smaller in one dimension than in the other, and the FOVs centred in a particular WVC will extend out of the WVC on all sides, leading to some WVC overlap [Ref-14].
-It also leads to complications in scatterometer wind processing near land and sea ice boundaries and the development of dedicated products, optimised in coastal regions [Ref-30].
+It is effective for radars to obtain individual backscatter measurements with a rather poor signal-to-noise ratio (SNR) of close to one or above.
+In order to get an acceptable SNR on WVC level, multiple data acquisitions are spatially averaged over the WVC area.
+This results in a WVC level SNR of a few percent which is sufficient to obtain good quality winds.
+Each measurement field of view (FOV) has typical dimensions of 10 to 20 km, often smaller in one dimension than in the other, and the FOVs centred in a particular WVC will extend out of the WVC on all sides, leading to some WVC overlap [18].
+It also leads to complications in scatterometer wind processing near land and sea ice boundaries and the development of dedicated products, optimised in coastal regions [37].

 The larger the WVC size chosen, the lower the noise in the averaged backscatter values, as more FOVs are integrated.
-Low noise and larger WVC sizes have advantages in NWP data assimilation, since NWP models do generally not resolve scales below 5-10 times their grid distance, see e.g. [Ref-31].
+Low noise and larger WVC sizes have advantages in NWP data assimilation, since NWP models do generally not resolve scales below 5-10 times their grid distance, see e.g. [38].
 Lower resolution products are obtained by averaging available higher resolution backscatter products.
 On the other hand, in cases of extreme gradients (large signal), e.g., near polar lows or tropical hurricanes, shift meteorologists may appreciate high resolution winds, at the expense of some additional noise.
 The choice of spatial averaging approach allows addressing these preferences, after careful validation always ensuring that the resulting spatial representativeness of the data is adequate for the application intended.